City Of Driggs

 At the time of application, the AOI boundary is indicated by the red line; the beige/light orange color denotes the Area of Impact zoning of A-20.

-SUMMARY: The owners of the Tributary PUD have submitted a Concept Plan application to begin the process of amending the Master Plan for the entire Tributary PUD.
+SUMMARY: The owners of the Tributary PUD have submitted an application to begin the process of amending the Master Plan for the entire Tributary PUD.
 Proposed changes include increasing the acreage of the PUD from 1,497 acres to 1,512 acres, shifting the approved density within different phases and areas within the PUD (most notably increasing the previous amount within Phase IV of the development), adding additional access points to Hwy 33, and modifications and eliminations of some of the street layouts within the development.

 RELATED DOCUMENTS:

-PA24-9 Concept Plan Narrative
+PA24-9 Concept Plan application materials

-This project page was last updated on February 10, 2025.
+This project page was last updated on April 8, 2025.